 Lakeshore Video Podcast Featuring Paige Kennedy Photography

-George Niksch
+- George Niksch

-• Feb 13
+- Feb 13

-• 4 min read
+- 4 min read

-Building a Photography Business in Northwest Indiana
+Building a Photography Business in Northwest Indiana: Insights from Paige Kennedy Photography

+On a recent episode of the Lakeshore Video Podcast, I had the pleasure of sitting down with Paige Szymczak, the creative force behind Paige Kennedy Photography.
+We explored what it truly takes to build a photography business from the ground up.
 Paige is in a unique season of entrepreneurship.
-After nearly a decade of shooting as a hobbyist, she officially launched her brand and is now balancing a full-time corporate career in HR while steadily building her photography business toward full-time status.
+After nearly a decade of shooting as a hobbyist, she officially launched her brand.
+Now, she balances a full-time corporate career in HR while steadily building her photography business toward full-time status.

 From Hobbyist to Professional Photographer

-What began as landscape shots in Southwest Michigan and senior photos for friends evolved into paid sessions, engagement shoots, maternity sessions, and branding work.
+Paige’s photography journey began like many others: with a Christmas camera and a spark of curiosity.
+What started as landscape shots in Southwest Michigan and senior photos for friends evolved into paid sessions, engagement shoots, maternity sessions, and branding work.

 The biggest early hurdle?

-Like many creatives, Paige struggled at first with assigning value to something she loved doing.
-Charging friends felt uncomfortable.
-Discounting work felt safer.
-But eventually, the shift happened—from hobbyist mindset to business mindset.
+Charging for her work.
+Like many creatives, Paige initially struggled to assign value to something she loved doing.
+Charging friends felt uncomfortable, and discounting her work seemed safer.
+However, the shift from a hobbyist mindset to a business mindset was crucial.
+That’s when everything changed.

 Running a Creative Business Is More Than Taking Photos